alessandrocuzzocrea/garden/src/notes/invisible-ink.md

 ### Theme beats logic

-- Dramatizing the armature is away of getting an intellectual idea across emotionally.
+- Dramatizing the armature is a way of getting an intellectual idea across emotionally.
-- It's ok to abandon logic for theme to support the armature.
+- It's ok to abandon logic for a theme to support the armature.

 ### The use of clones